Grief Lifting, Shifting from Grief to Living

 Rev. Dr. Birdi Sinclair

-Interfaith Spiritual Care and Counseling
+Interfaith Spiritual Guide,

 “Begin Peace now.
 Each now is new.”

 Please accept my invitation to sign up for Peace Notes, a periodic note from me to you with messages, maybe a poem, even a recipe, and some simple happenings.
+Receive a gift, Be not Do, to help your self care and tune in with Who am I now?